 How does a cooling system work in detail?

 The thermostat displays and restricts the temperature of the filtered air, and you can readily install it on a wall in a centralized location within your place.
 When the thermostat detects that it must lower the air temperature, it sends messages to the air conditioning system elements inside and outside the home to begin operating.
 The fan on the indoor unit draws hot air from the house via return air ducts.
 This air gets routed through filters, which collect dust, dirt, and other airborne particles.

 The filtered, warm indoor air passes over the cold exchanger coil.
 The heat from the ambient air is assimilated into the coolant as the refrigerant vapor inside the heat exchanger coil converts to gas, cooling the air as it passes over the coil.
 The chilled air is then pumped back through the home’s ductwork by the indoor unit’s blower fan and into the various living spaces.

 The refrigerant gas exits the house via a copper tube and enters the compressed air in the outdoor air conditioner unit.
 Consider the compressor to be a large electric pump.
 The compressor compresses the refrigerant gas and directs it to the outdoor unit’s condenser coil.

-At A-C Air Care, we are one of the most prominent HVAC companies in the area, and our experts can help you with all your repairs, maintenance, and AC replacement in Ellicott.
+At A-C Air Care, we are one of the most prominent HVAC technicians in Ellicott City, MD, and nearby areas –– our experts can help you with all your replacement, installation, maintenance, and repairs.
 To book an appointment, call us at 410-220-0503 .